SalmaBhar/UNIT1/unit1repository.md

 ```
 ## I CANNOT GET THE # AFTER THE TAX TOTAL IN THE FRAME IN THE RIGHT PLACE!
 !
-I copied some parts from Mr. Ruben's repository which indicate the task :) !
+I copied some parts from Mr. Ruben's repository which indicate the task done in class :) !